-Over 80% of them are still there three years later, often at the same school.
+Over 85% of them are still teaching three years later, often at the same school.
 Before embarking on their induction year, they acquired Qualified Teacher Status (QTS).

 Although QTS is not mandatory in the independent sector, it is highly recommended and many choose to acquire it, because it gives portability across all sectors for teachers, and a consistent way of assessing candidates’ qualifications for heads.